LDSSA/curriculum-development/curriculum/03-time-series.md

 ## 1 General
-- The decision to make the Advanced Pandas (multi index) for Time Series optional is to move some of the Time Series concepts to the first BLU, this helps because:
+The main changes from last years' curriculum are:
-  - This is the time series specialization, so it makes sense that the first BLU talks about time series
+- The first BLU will already introduce the time series fundamental concepts, these will be the use cases of the pandas functions.
+Instead of separating them, like last year.
-  - This makes it possible for the second BLU to completely cover the Classical Models, since the basic concepts have already been introduced.
+- The multi index notebook on the fist BLU will be reviewed to see if we can simplify it.
-  - Finally, this makes it possible for the last BLU to focus only on using ML for time series.
+- The second BLU will now cover everything about the classical models and the third BLU everything about the ML-based approach.

 ## 2 Curriculum